The Quilter Foundation

 • No Direct Application Route: You cannot apply directly.
 Your only route is through nomination by a Quilter employee or financial adviser.
 Relationship building with Quilter's workforce is essential.

-• Young People Are the Focus: Every funded project centers on supporting young people aged 11-25 facing barriers to prosperity.
+• Young People Are the Focus: Every funded project centres on supporting young people aged 11-25 facing barriers to prosperity.
 If your work doesn't directly benefit this demographic, this is not the right funder.

 • Align with Three Pillars: Ensure your work clearly aligns with financial education, employment/social mobility, or food insecurity/health and wellbeing.